evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 <a href="/assets/posts/fedora/fedora.png"><img class="fill-width" alt="Gnome's neutral colors" src="/assets/posts/fedora/fedora.png" /></a>

-I'm sure I can customize Fedora to be more fun, but if I'm being real with myself I probably haven't changed my desktop background in 10 years, and so this will never happen.
+I'm sure I can customize Fedora to be more fun, but if I'm being real with myself I haven't changed my desktop background in 10 years, and so this will never happen.

 ### Flatpak